-Notwithstanding the policies contained in this section, the creation of a new private condominium road shall be permitted in the Township insofar as it is created under the Condominium Act, 1998, as amended.
-The design and construction of a private condominium road shall be to a standard acceptable to the Township, and maintenance and ownership of such roads shall be governed and administered in accordance with the Condominium Act, 1998, as amended.
+Notwithstanding the policies contained in this section, the creation of a new private condominium road shall be permitted in the Township insofar as it is created under the

+Condominium Act, 1998 as amended.
+A new private condominium road may only be permitted if the new road directly connects to a public road and where the subject land has legal frontage on the same public road.
+The design and construction of a private condominium road shall be to a standard acceptable to the Township, and maintenance and ownership of such roads shall be governed and administered in accordance with the Condominium Act, 1998 as amended.

 Where a private road exists in the Township, there is no obligation on the part of the Township to maintain or repair the private road or otherwise service any property located on that private road.
-If a private road is reconstructed to a standard acceptable to the Township and at no expense to the Township, the Township may consider the assumption of the private road by By-Law, if it abuts an existing maintained Township or County Road or

-Provincial Highway.
-Prior to undertaking any such reconstruction for the purposes of allowing Township assumption, landowners of property on a private road must obtain the approval of the Township Policy.
+If a private road is reconstructed to a standard acceptable to the Township and at no expense to the Township, the Township may consider the assumption of the private road by By-Law, if it abuts an existing maintained Township or County road or Provincial highway.
+Prior to undertaking any such reconstruction for the purposes of allowing Township assumption, landowners of property on a private road must obtain the approval of the Township.
 The work shall be undertaken to the standards of, and supervised by, the Township.

-Known Private Roads are shown on Schedule A for information purposes.
+Known private roads are shown on Schedules A1, A2 and A3 for information purposes.